kefniark/mango-sql/docs/api/custom-queries.md

 users, err := db.Queries.UserNotDeleted()
 ```

-And these custom queries also accept filters, so the `WHERE` condition can be changed dynamically at runtime.
+And these custom queries also accept filters, like any other `.FindMany` API, so the `WHERE` condition can be changed dynamically at runtime.

 ```go
 users, err := db.Queries.UserNotDeleted(